MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 | Category classification (custom)    | Text and generative AI tools (standard)  | 1 response per 1K characters|

 ## Message consumption rules

-Prompts in Topics or Actions triggered from the Agent embedded Test panel are free.
+Prompts in topics or actions triggered from the agent-embedded test panel are free.
-Prompts and Models in Agent flows always consume Messages, even when triggered from an Agent embedded Test panel, or from flow designer.
+Prompts and models in agent flows always consume messages, even when triggered from an agent-embedded test panel, or from the flow designer.
-As soon as a classic flow is transformed into an Agent flows, AI Builder Prompts and Models within this flow begin consuming Messages instead of Credits.
+When a classic flow is transformed into an agent flow, AI Builder prompts and models within this flow begin consuming messages instead of credits.
 Testing a prompt (within Prompt Builder) or a model (within the Model page) is free.

 ### Examples

+The following examples illustrate the message consumption rules.

-###Agent with Prompts in Topics
+#### Agent with prompts in topics

-An HR agent is configured with a 'Benefit' topic, which uses a Prompt (based on 4o mini) to retrieve specific information about sick days from a Dataverse table.
+An HR agent is configured with a **Benefit** topic, which uses a prompt (based on 4o mini) to retrieve specific information about sick days from a Dataverse table.
 An employee asks this agent about sick days.
-This triggers the Prompt.
-The size of input (included system prompt) and output is 4200 tokens (~16 000 characters).
+This triggers the prompt.
+The size of input (included system prompt) and output is 4200 tokens (~16,000 characters).
-This employee's request has consumed 5 responses of "Text and generative AI tools (basic)" feature, so 0.5 Messages, plus the cost of the Copilot Studio classic answer or generative answer.
+This employee's request has consumed 5 responses of the **Text and generative AI tools (basic)** feature, which equals 0.5 Messages, plus the cost of the Copilot Studio classic answer or generative answer.

-### Agent flow with Custom document processing
+#### Agent flow with custom document processing

-An agent flow is triggered when receiving email from a particular address.
-It process the attached file which contains 3 pages, using a custom Document processing model.
+An agent flow is triggered when receiving email from a specific address.
+It processes the attached file, which contains 3 pages, using a custom document processing model.
-This consumes 3 pages of "Content Processing Tools" feature, so 24 messages.
+This consumes 3 pages of the **Content Processing Tools** feature, which equals 24 messages.
-This is in addition to the cost of the Agent flow actions.
+This is in addition to the cost of the agent flow actions.